jovanovjoce/tv/README.md

 Android example:
 1.Download & Install app "TELEAVIZO".
 Link https://play.google.com/store/apps/details?id=com.ottplay.ottplay
-2.Open TELEAVIZO, go to settings, create new playlist and add playlist.
+2.Open TELEAVIZO, go to settings, create and add m3u playlist.
 Link http://jovanovjoce.github.io/tv/m.m3u

 You can do this on android, iphone, smartTV and everywhere where you can find IPTV application.